List of active United States Marine Corps aircraft squadrons

 This is a list of all of the active squadrons that exist in the United States Marine Corps, sorted by type.
 Most squadrons have changed names and designations many times over the years, so they are listed by their current designation.

 To see Marine Aviation units sorted by command hierarchy, see aviation combat element.

 Squadron designations

 The basic tactical and administrative unit of United States Marine Corps aviation is the squadron.
-Fixed-wing aircraft squadrons (heavier than air) and tiltrotor squadrons are denoted by the letter "V", which comes from the Spanish verb "volar" (to fly).
-Rotary wing (helicopter) squadrons use "H." Marine squadrons are always noted by the second letter "M." Squadron numbering is not linear as some were numbered in ascending order and others took numbers from the wing or the ship to which they were assigned.
+Marine Corps aircraft squadrons use the same designation lettering as the US Navy.
+Fixed-wing aircraft squadrons (heavier than air) and tiltrotor squadrons are denoted by the letter "V", while Rotary wing (helicopter) squadrons use "H." All Marine squadrons use “M” as a second letter to distinguish them from a Navy squadron, with a third or fourth letter used to identify the squadron’s purpose/mission.
+For example, while VFA-123 would be Navy Fighter/Attack Squadron 123 VMFA-123 would be Marine Fighter/Attack Squadron.
+During the early days of naval aviation, squadron numbering was not linear as some were numbered in ascending order and others took numbers from the wing or the ship to which they were assigned.
 From 1920 to 1941, Marine flying squadrons were identified by one digit numbers.
 This changed on 1 July 1941, when all existing squadrons were redesignated to a three-digit system.
 The first two numbers were supposed to identify the squadrons parent group but with the rapid expansion during World War II and frequent transfer of squadrons this system fell apart.